 What are your thoughts?
 Which form of payment have you found to work better for you?

-Yolanda Ransom is a Certified Financial Coach & Consultant.
+Yolanda Ransom is a Certified Financial Coach & consultant.
 She coaches clients one-on-one and is a consultant, speaker and workshop trainer on financial literacy.
-Visit improveyourfinances.net for more tips or follow at Twitter @FinancesImprove.
+Visit yolandaransom.com for more tips or follow at Twitter @yrconsultingllc

 *Photos: Pixabay Creative Commons Images